hernantz/blog/content/some-reviews-part-2.md

 **score: 4.5**

 # Omnium Gatherum: Gray Heavens
-I can see this band getting better and better release after release.
+It is not uncommon that the natural progression for bands is to get worse every new album, but Omnium Gatherum is the exact opposite.
+This band is getting better and better release after release.
 Their last work is a masterpiece.
 The voice, the melody, everything has that power that goes through your body and leaves you with goosebumps.
 I had the chance to see them live and the sensation they left on me was the exact same one.
 **score: 4.7**

 # ...And justice for all